BharathKumarReddy2103/CI-CD/Day-17/From Jenkins to GitHub Actions: Why CICD is Evolving.md

 ## 🎯 Final Thoughts

-Jenkins has served the DevOps world well.
-It’s powerful, extensible, and battle-tested.
+Jenkins has been a reliable and widely adopted tool in the DevOps ecosystem — known for its flexibility, strong plugin support, and proven performance in real-world CI/CD workflows.
 But with great power comes… great maintenance overhead.

 If you're just beginning your DevOps journey — or you're ready to leave behind years of fragile pipelines and plugin-induced pain — **GitHub Actions** is a smart and future-proof choice.